Skip to content

 Arrange an introductory meeting involving all these stakeholders.
 Use this time to define your ABM goals and select the B2B marketing metrics you want to track.

-When your ABM campaign is up and running, put regular follow-up meetings in everyone's calendar, so you can measure success together.
+When your ABM campaign is up and running, schedule regular follow-up meetings with everyone so you can measure success together.

 4. Define your ABM goals

-If you don't know what your marketing and sales goals are, how will you know when you have achieved success?
+If you don’t know your marketing and sales goals, how will you know when you have achieved success?

 "Before you start with ABM, you need to determine what you're looking to get out of it.
 What's your perfect end result?
 What are you hoping to achieve?